 Also known as Calling Fiddler Crab, Fiddler Crab, Orange Fiddler, Orange-clawed Fiddler Crab, Yellow-clawed Fiddler Crab.

-Found in consortiums on mud and sand areas of beaches close to the entrance of their hooded burrows where they retreat to when threatened over tidal reef flats, lagoons, pools and shorelines.
+Found in consortiums, on mud and sandy areas of beaches, close to the entrance of their hooded burrows, where they retreat to when threatened, over tidal reef flats, lagoons, pools, and shorelines.

 They feed on benthic plankton.